Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Antibiotics from the erythromycin group are prescribed less frequently, since they are not able to have a detrimental effect on several bacteria at once.

-After the laboratory data is received by the doctor, it usually takes two to three days, a decision is made either to continue the selected therapy regimen, or to prescribe a new, more effective drug.
+After laboratory data are received by the doctor, it usually takes two to three days, a decision is made either to continue the selected therapy regimen, or to prescribe a new, more effective drug.

-When choosing a medicine, the doctor must take into account the patient's age, a history of certain somatic diseases, and allergic reactions.
+When choosing a medicine, the doctor must take into account the age of the patient, the presence of certain somatic diseases in his anamnesis, and allergic reactions.

-The patient, in turn, must warn the doctor about the antibiotics he used previously.
+The patient, in turn, must warn the doctor about the antibiotics he has previously used.

-If a man was treated with any medicine a few weeks before prostatitis, then there is a high probability that at this stage it will not be as effective as necessary to relieve inflammation.
+If a man was treated with any medicine a few weeks before prostatitis, then it is likely that at this stage it will not be as effective as necessary to relieve inflammation.

-Among the different groups of antibiotics there are so-called "reserves", which include drugs with a strong effect on the body.
-The urologist prescribes them only if the previous conservative treatment did not help.
+Among the different groups of antibiotics there are so-called "reserves", they include drugs with a strong effect on the body.
+The urologist prescribes them only if the previous conservative treatment has not helped.

-This may be evidenced by the absence of the effect of therapy and the presence of the pathogen in the repeated analyzes.
+This may be evidenced by the lack of effect of therapy and the presence of the causative agent in repeated analyzes.

-Strong antibiotics are mainly used in injections and therefore they are injected into a vein or intramuscularly in a hospital setting.
+Strong antibiotics are mainly used in injections and therefore they are put into a vein or intramuscularly in a hospital setting.

-For home treatment, antibiotics in tablets are selected; when using them, the doctor must necessarily tell in detail the entire therapy regimen.
+For home treatment, antibiotics are selected in tablets, when using them, the doctor must tell in detail the entire treatment regimen.

-• Antibiotics are given for a specific period of time.
+• Antibiotics are prescribed for a certain period of time.
 Usually it is at least 2 weeks.
-In the future, the doctor assesses the condition of the prostate gland and cancels the drug, or advises the continuation of treatment;
+In the future, the doctor evaluates the condition of the prostate gland and cancels the drug, or advises continuation of treatment;

-• The dosage of the medicine is also selected individually;
+• The dosage of the drug is also selected individually;

 • The entire course of treatment must be completed.
 If it is interrupted, then the body develops suitable conditions for the transition of an acute infectious process into a chronic one;

 • From the moment you start using antibiotics to reduce pain and discomfort, no more than three days should pass.
-If after this period the condition has not improved, then you need to consult a doctor again for a review of therapy and the selection of another antibiotic.
+If after this period the condition has not improved, then you need to re-consult a doctor for a review of therapy and the selection of another antibiotic.

 Antibiotic therapy is one of the most important conditions for complete recovery from bacterial prostatitis.
-A sick man must understand that his trouble-free life in the future depends on adherence to the entire treatment regimen.
+A sick man should understand that his trouble-free life in the future depends on compliance with the entire treatment regimen.

 Groups of drugs for home treatment

 Several decades have passed since the invention of antibiotics.
-And if at the beginning of their use, the choice of groups of drugs was limited only to the penicillin series, today there are several of them and therefore it is not difficult for doctors to choose the most suitable for their patient.
+And if at the beginning of their use the choice of groups of drugs was limited only to the penicillin series, then today there are several of them, and therefore it is not difficult for doctors to choose the most suitable one for their patient.

 Antibiotics for prostatitis are selected from the following drug groups.

 Used in the treatment of prostatitis Amoxiclav, Amoxicillin.
-Another advantage of these drugs is their budget price and therefore every patient can receive treatment.
+Another advantage of these medicines is their budgetary price, and therefore every patient can receive treatment.

 This group includes Sumamed, Josamycin, Klacid, Rulid.
 Macrolides perfectly penetrate the tissues of the prostate gland and begin to fight infection after their first intake.